 - not causing any pollution.

-- causing pollution, including noise pollution
+- causing pollution, including noise pollution (I’d also include the visual impact on the surrounding landscape and communities)

 - damaging crops and/or disturbing farm animals